What the judges look for

 - Border design and fabric need to compliment the quilt.

-- Corners of the quilt need to be square or smoothly curved.
+- Corners of the quilt border need to be square or smoothly curved depending on what is appropriate.

-- Binding should be full.
-The quilt and wadding need to fill the binding evenly.
+- Binding should be full and uniformly filled.
+This means that the three layers of the quilt, the top, wadding and backing should reach the outer edge of the folded edge of the binding.
 No areas of the binding should feel empty.
-Judges want to feel quilt inside all of the binding.
+Judges want to feel the filling inside all of the binding.

-- Ensure binding stitches are firm and unobtrusive.
-The corners of the binding should be mitred or neatly turned.
+- The corners of the binding should be mitred or neatly turned.

 - Decorative bindings need to well executed